sarthakgoel1997/go-template/README.md

 make tools
 ```

-Also, you can run lint, format and test with make before make a pull request.
+Also, you can run lint, format and test with make before making a pull request.

 ``` shell
 # test